googlecreativelab/astrowand/README.md

 *NOTE: If you’re using a managed device, like a computer from school or work, your device policy may prevent BLE pairing.*

 **My board isn’t showing up on my computer, even though it’s plugged in.
-What should I do?**
+What should I do?**<br/>
 Try unplugging the Arduino power cable and then plug it back in to reset.
 Make sure you see the RGB LED blink red, green, blue in a sequential order.

 **The model isn’t getting my movements right.
-What do I do?**
+What do I do?**<br/>
-WIP
+The model isn’t getting my movements right.
+What do I do?
+With this experiment you need to follow the shapes as shown in the demo animations.
+Try to draw accurate shapes, at a relatively fast pace and don't make the shapes too oversized.
+If you look in the bottom right corner of the screen, you can see how accurate your drawings are, and perfect as needed.

-**Do you have plans to support other boards?**
+**Do you have plans to support other boards?**<br/>
 We made these projects to work specifically with the Arduino Nano, and we currently don’t have plans to expand support.
 However, all of the code is open sourced, so you can remix or modify as needed.

-**Where should I go from here if I want to make my own model or project?**
+**Where should I go from here if I want to make my own model or project?**<br/>
 You can create your own model in several different ways.
 Check out these links:

 - [Experiments Collection](https://experiments.withgoogle.com/ "Experiments Collection") - Inspiration and more resources